diegocomesana/factable/README.md

 },
 </pre>

-> `factable-server-run 8888` is the cli command that lauches Factable Server on port `8888`
+> `factable-server-run 8888` is the cli command that launches Factable Server on port `8888`
 > Make sure to put the same port value in both build and Factable server scripts.

 Add factable comment at the top of any file where you want Factable to intercept function calls: